Admitting now

 Prescription patterns

-• Running out of pain medication early
+• Running out of pain supportive care early

 • Doctor-shopping for prescriptions